 DOJ and BIA held numerous consultations with Tribes on the long term detention plan.
-Several regional Tribal consultations with Iribes on the long term detention plan.
 Several regional Tribal consultations were held last fall, including one at NCAI's Annual Convention in Albuquerque in November.
 These were subsequently followed by more at the Interdepartmental Tribal Justice, Safety & Wellness Sessions #12 and #13 in Palm Springs, California in December and Scottsdale, Arizona in May.
-The Bureau of Justice Assistance (BJA) and the Bureau of Indian Affairs (BIA) have also co-hosted three separate focus groups with Tribal leaders and justice stakeholders at various locations throughout the country (Rapid City, SD; Phoenix, AZ; and Billings, MT).
+The Bureau of Justice Assistance (BJA) and the Bureau of Indian Affairs (BIA) have also co-hosted three separate focus groups with Tribal leaders and justice stakeholders at various locations throughout the country (Rapid City, SD; Phoenix, AZ; and Bilings, MT).
 Comments on the long term plan were also solicited via e-mail at TellTLOA@usdoj.gov.

+nix, AZ; and Billings, M17.
+Comments on the long term plan were take tenered in e-mail at TellTLOA@usdoj.gov.
 On July 15, 2011, the Departments of Interior and Justice released an initial draft of their "Tribal Law and Order Act (TLOA): Long Term Plan to Build and Enhance Tribal Justice Systems."
 Comments and feedback on the plan were to be submitted to DOJ by July 21, 2011, which left Tribal leaders less than a week to submit additional feedback before the plan was finalized.
 On August 8, just over a week past the one-year deadline, DOJ and DOI released the final version of their long term plan and submitted it to Congress.

+term plan and submitted it to Congress.
 While we commend DOJ and DOI staff for taking their responsibilities under the TLOA seriously, as well as their obligation to consult with Tribal leaders and justice experts, I would be remiss not to flag our two major concerns with the long term detention plan for the Committee.
 First of all, we think that the plan's heavy reliance on evidence-based solutions to problems faced by Tribes is problematic.
 Requiring that federal funding for Tribal alternatives and reentry programs be contingent on use of evidence-based models is a recipe for failure for many Tribes.
 The plan should explicitly accept and promote successful practices and models that may not have yet received the benefits of costly studies.